-Our summer program in Peru (Lima & Cusco) is designed for pre-health students who anticipate using Spanish in their careers.
+Our summer program in South America (Peru or Chile) is designed for pre-health students who anticipate using Spanish in their careers.
 The ideal student:

 You will not be happy if you:

 Yes.
 The clinics we partner with for shadowing, as well as Peru health care regulations, do not allow our students to diagnose patients or to perform medical procedures.
 You will be merely observing the professionals that do.

 Depending on your level, you will receive a transcript from Bolivariana (South America) or Brookhaven (USA).
 If your university is cooperative (most are) you will receive credit for three Spanish courses, though you will learn significantly more than in two traditional courses.